Smyrna, GA DUI Lawyers

 No one wants their driving privileges taken from them.
 A person may grow weary or impatient and risk driving to work or even run errands before their license is reinstated, which if they are caught by law enforcement may result in a probation violation and jail time.
-How long it will be before you can get behind the wheel is determined through a number of different criteria including but not limited the number of DUI offenses committed and their specific circumstances.
-A person can also face longer driver’s license suspensions depending on age.
+How long it will be before you can get behind the wheel is determined through a number of different criteria’s including but not limited the number of DUI offenses committed and their specific circumstances.
+A person can also face longer driver’s license suspension periods depending on age.

 Any individual who is age twenty-one (21) or older and who was convicted in the of a DUI in the state of Georgia faces a possible suspension or revocation of their driver’s license or non-resident driving privilege for a period of 120 days to five (5) years depending upon the prior driving record.
 Furthermore, as a result of driving under the influence conviction an individual can be subject to suspensions and/or revocations imposed upon Georgia residents by courts in other states.

 The 2010 Georgia code § 40-6-391 defines a long lists the specific consequences when driving under the influence of alcohol, drugs, or other intoxicating substances.
 A number of penalties will incur.
 It also defines penalties of publication of notice of conviction for persons convicted for second time and endangering a child.

 Other information concerning DUI Penalties: DUI/DWI Chart Penalties

 It is imperative that you seek the most qualified Austell DUI attorney.
 Hiring the right attorney can be the difference between a dismissal or conviction.
 Even if your trial lawyer is unable to have the charges dropped a dui lawyer with years of experience can either reduce or even limit suspension and can also assist in reducing or eliminating jail time.